eriolchan/study-language/README.md

-Here are the sample code and exercise of study different programming language.
+Here are the sample code and exercise of studying different programming language.